rmm5t/minitest-matchers_vaccine/README.md

   subject { User.new }

   # Works with shoulda-matchers
-  it "should have fields and association" do
+  it "should have fields and associations" do
     must have_db_column :name
     must belong_to :account
     must have_many :widgets